Milan Schere

+Career

 Before becoming a visual effects artist, Schere earned a master's degree in Digital Effects from Bournemouth University, England.
-He remained in England, working in broadcast design on a number of popular BBC documentaries.
+He remained in England, working in broadcast design on a number of popular BBC documentaries and the motion picture Dredd.

-In addition to his feature film work, he is also known to fans of the television series Vikings for the numerous digital backdrops he created.
+He has overall had a great influence on the matte painting community as he was on the forefront of camera projection mapping and one of the first digital matte artists to implement the 3D texturing tool Mari into the digital environment creation process.

 Schere co-authored the book D'artiste Matte Painting 3: Digital Artists Master Class in which he shares of his work process and industry experiences throughout his career.
 He has also published papers on the subject of matte painting.
-Interviews of Schere have been featured in multiple print and online media publications.
+Interviews of Schere have been featured in multiple media and print publications such as Cinefex and the American Cinematographer for his work on Get On Up.

-His filmography also includes The Thing, Scott Pilgrim vs. the World, The Twilight Saga: Breaking Dawn – Part 1, The Vow, Dredd, Silent Hill: Revelation 3D, Mama and RoboCop.
+His filmography includes Scott Pilgrim vs. the World, The Twilight Saga: Breaking Dawn – Part 1, RoboCop, The Shape of Water, Greenland and The Addams Family 2.
+In addition to his feature film work, he is also known to fans of the television series Vikings for the numerous digital backdrops he created.

-Schere has overall had a great influence on the matte painting community, as he was on the forefront of camera projection mapping, openly sharing his techniques, and also the first digital matte artist to implement the 3D texturing tool Mari into his working process.

-Today, Schere is living with his wife and children in Vancouver, British Columbia, Canada.
+Besides his matte painting experience as an artist, Schere has directed a number of commercials, music videos and short films.
+He has worked as visual effects supervisor on development projects and obtained a credit as digital effects supervisor on the Apple TV+ series Shantaram.